Why Does Roof Pitch Matter?

 On the flip side, a pitched roof is far more effective at dealing with rainwater and snow, diverting it quickly and easily off the roof and away from the house meaning that there is no risk of any damage from the rain or potential pooling.
 For this reason, traditionally many houses in the UK have pitched roofs whereas you’ll see more flat roofs in warmer countries.

 The material used on pitched roofs such as tiles and roofing sheets also tend to have a much longer lifespan and require less maintenance than a flat roof.
 They also give you more space inside your home which can be used for a loft conversion or as extra loft space.
-This gives you the opportunity to lay extra insulation in the loft space which will have dramatic effects on the heat efficiency of your home and will mean that youl lose far less heat, keeping your energy bills low.
+This gives you the opportunity to lay extra loft insulation which will have dramatic effects on the heat efficiency of your home and will mean that youl lose far less heat, keeping your energy bills low.

 But as mentioned it is often more expensive and harder to install a pitched roof, from design through to structure and installation of the roof tiles.
 It’s recommended to use a contractor for building a pitched roof and even for carrying out maintenance.
 Climbing on a pitched roof can be carried out by a DIYer but it is much more difficult and riskier than fixing a flat roof plus you run the risk of breaking more roof tiles in the process.